 It is often effortless to tell which homes are vacant because the yard has become tangled and unmanaged, adding to the distressed appearance.
 Unless you have spare time, you will need to ensure that the yard is appropriately maintained when holding onto an inherited house in New Orleans.

 Unless you have a plan for the property, holding onto an inherited house in New Orleans is costing you money.
-3F Properties of Louisiana, LLC will pay you a great price and close when you are ready.
-If you don’t feel that you can handle the emotions of going through the possessions of your loved one to clean out the property, you can leave everything in place or take what you like, 3F Properties of Louisiana, LLC will handle the rest for you.
-Call 3F Properties of Louisiana, LLC at 504-264-1407 or send us a message today!
+NOLA Buys Houses will pay you a great price and close when you are ready.
+If you don’t feel that you can handle the emotions of going through the possessions of your loved one to clean out the property, you can leave everything in place or take what you like, NOLA Buys Houses will handle the rest for you.
+Call NOLA Buys Houses at (504) 264-1407 or send us a message today!